-For the 2023 reporting period, all 68 smelters identified by suppliers were recognized as conformant by the RMAP.
-We did not engage in a risk mitigation process with respect to such smelters.
+For the 2024 reporting period, the one smelter identified by suppliers in product-level CMRTs was recognized as conformant by the RMAP.
+As a result, we did not engage in a risk mitigation process with respect to this smelter.

-To the extent that Edwards conducts risk mitigation on smelters identified by suppliers that are not recognized as conformant by the RMAP and are believed to be sourcing from covered countries, we report such risk to our Corporate Vice President, Global Supply Chain, and take the following steps:
+When suppliers identify smelters as not being recognized as conformant by the RMAP and are believed to be sourcing from covered countries, we would conduct risk mitigation on those smelters.
+We report such risk to our Corporate Vice President, Global Supply Chain, and take the following steps:

-- Engage in additional outreach to suppliers that did not respond to our inquiries within the requested time frame, pursuant to our escalation process. - Conduct additional due diligence to determine if there was any reason to believe the smelter directly or indirectly financed or benefitted armed groups in the covered countries; - Work with internal stakeholders and relevant suppliers to provide product level information to determine whether 3TG from the specific smelter were actually in Edwards' supply chain in the 2023 reporting period; and - Directly engage with smelters to verify risk and to encourage them to be audited and recognized as conformant by the RMAP.
+- Engage in additional outreach to suppliers that did not respond to our inquiries within the requested time frame, pursuant to our escalation process; - Conduct additional due diligence to determine if there was any reason to believe the smelter directly or indirectly financed or benefitted armed groups in the covered countries; - Work with internal stakeholders and relevant suppliers to provide product level information to determine whether 3TG from the specific smelter were actually in Edwards' supply chain in the applicable reporting period; and - Directly engage with smelters to verify risk and to encourage them to be audited and recognized as conformant by the RMAP.